josejefferson/eslint-config/react/README.md

 This package provides ESLint configuration for React projects.

-It is recommended to use this package alongside [`@josejefferson/eslint-config-typescript`](https://www.npmjs.com/package/@josejefferson/eslint-config-typescript).
+It is recommended to use this package alongside [`@josejefferson/eslint-config-typescript`](https://www.npmjs.com/package/@josejefferson/eslint-config-typescript) and [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks).

+> [!WARNING]
+> Don't include `eslint-plugin-react-hooks` in your project if you are using Next.js, as it already includes this plugin.

 [![NPM](https://img.shields.io/badge/NPM-%23CB3837.svg?style=for-the-badge&logo=npm&logoColor=white)](https://www.npmjs.com/package/@josejefferson/eslint-config-react)
 ![Downloads](https://img.shields.io/npm/dm/@josejefferson/eslint-config-react?style=for-the-badge)